square/leakcanary/docs/fundamentals.md

 ### Detecting retained instances

-The foundation of LeakCanary is a library called LeakSentry.
-LeakSentry hooks into the Android lifecycle to automatically detect when activities and fragments are destroyed and should be garbage collected.
-These destroyed instances are passed to a `RefWatcher`, which holds weak references to them.
+The foundation of LeakCanary is a library called Object Watcher Android.
+It hooks into the Android lifecycle to automatically detect when activities and fragments are destroyed and should be garbage collected.
+These destroyed instances are passed to an `ObjectWatcher`, which holds weak references to them.
 You can also watch any instance that is no longer needed, e.g. a detached view, a destroyed presenter, etc.

 If the weak references aren't cleared after waiting 5 seconds and running the garbage collector, the watched instances are considered *retained*, and potentially leaking.